 My fear of recurrence is at its highest during a follow-up PSA test.
 In my case, ever since surgery, my PSA results have been <0.008.
 The less than “<” sign indicates undetectable.
 The value of 0.008 represents the lowest level the lab equipment can detect.
-Therefore, levels below 0.008 are not detected and reported as undetectable.
+Therefore, levels below 0.008 are not detected and are reported as undetectable.
 You can see how undetectable doesn’t necessarily mean zero.
 It just means results are below what the lab equipment can detect.

 And I learned a lot more about this after I noticed a change in one of my PSA tests.
 The results were 0.008, but the less than sign was missing!
 I feared the worst and thought my PSA was now detectable!
 I panicked and immediately did some research.
 Including speaking with my doctor, a panel of doctors on Zoom, and a Clinical Biochemist from the lab!
-And I now feel much better about the missing less than sign.
+And I now feel much better about the missing less-than sign.

 What a relief!
 However, to be sure, I requested another PSA test.
-And I’m happy to see that the less than sign has returned, and my results continue to be <0.008.
-Although, I do feel a bit foolish for freaking out about the missing less than sign.
+And I’m happy that the less-than sign has returned, and my results are <0.008.
+Although, I do feel a bit foolish for freaking out about the missing less-than sign.
 But I’m finding the mental stress of cancer can be brutal.
-Even worst than the physical side-effects.
-I’m not sure I’ll ever lose my fear, and it’s essential to find healthy ways to cope.
-Please read my article, Prostate Cancer and My Coping Mechanisms, to learn about the ways that work for me.
+Even worst than the physical side effects.
+I’m not sure I’ll ever lose my fear, and finding healthy coping methods is essential.
+And for now, I’m going to enjoy the moment of knowing that today, I remain NED!

 Next PSA test in six months.